What is Together For Cinema?

-Together For Cinema is an established AV Industry good cause enterprise that has so far been embraced by hundreds of dedicated professionals, donors, sponsors and fundraisers.
+Together For Cinema is an established Community Interest Company that has so far been embraced by hundreds of dedicated professionals, donors, partners and fundraisers from the AV industry.
 The organisation has a secure and bright future, and we will work tirelessly to further what we can to deliver to good causes.

 For any enquiry into any aspect of Together For Cinema please contact Ian Morrish at:

 or call on